Environment: StFX's Course Content Platform, Kwe' (Moodle). Available at

 Now that categories have been made, we can place grade items into those categories.
 All categories must have at least ONE grade item in them.

-OPTIONAL 3.
-If you would like to change what the grade items (in this case assignments) are out of, go back to the assignment on the course page, click edit settings, and under grade, you can change it.
+OPTIONAL CHOICE A. If you would like to change what the grade items (in this case assignments) are out of, go back to the assignment on the course page, click edit settings, and under grade, you can change it.
 For more detailed instructions, click here.
-For the purposes of this example, Assignment 1 are 2 are marked out 75, and Assignment 3 is out of 30 marks
+For the purposes of this example, Assignment 1 are 2 are marked out 75, and Assignment 3 is out of 30 marks:

 Assignment 1 - Movie Review (Marked out of 75) worth 35% of Assignment Category mark